khanh-devos/blog_memory/_posts/2024-11-17-types-of-AI-architechtures.md

     </div>

     - Variants: The problem with RNNs is a short-term memory that means RNNs will forget older information easily for longer sequences.
 Hence, LSTMs (long short-term memory) was introduced with a cell state $C_{t}$ like a memory of the network during training. $C_{t}$ is to determine what the network should forget or memorize thanks for the activation "tanh".

+    - <div class="note-part">LSTMs (Long Short-Term Memory):<div>

+    - Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) designed to handle sequential data and long-term dependencies.
+Its architecture includes cell states (long-term memory) and hidden states (short-term memory), regulated by three key gates: "forget, "input", and "output".
+The forget gate removes irrelevant information, the input gate adds new information, and the output gate determines the output and updates the hidden state.
+These gates, powered by sigmoid and tanh activations, enable LSTMs to mitigate issues like vanishing gradients, making them effective for tasks such as language modeling, time-series prediction, and speech recognition.

     <br><br>
     <div style="width: 100%; text-align: center">
         <img class="ai-images" src="https://databasecamp.de/wp-content/uploads/lstm-architecture-768x532.png" alt="LSTMs" style="border-radius: 3%" />